Gaur, Nepal: Transport

 Gaur-Chandranigahpur Highway, Birendra Highway, starts there and joins to East-West Highway in Chandrapur which connects Gaur to all major cities of Nepal.

 The transport facility is reliable.
 There are more than 35 buses directly for capital of Nepal, Kathmandu, including 5 Volvo.
 One can also get direct bus for other major cities like Birgunj, Janakpurdham, Pokhara, Biratnagar, Nepalgunj, Bharatpur, and other city etc.

 The nearest domestic airport, Simara Airport, is in Simra while nearest International airport, Nijgadh International Airport is under construction in Nijgadh.
 Currently passengers use Tribhuvan International Airport located in capital of Nepal, Kathmandu, for International flight.
 The nearest Indian domestic airport is Jai Prakash Narayan airport at Patna, which is about 177 km from Gaur.

 As it is a border of Nepal that links India via Bairgania, one can reach to all major cities of India using Indian Railways available at Bairgania.
 Bairgania railway station is about 3 km from Gaur and several local transport like Tanga, Rickshaw, etc. are available from here.

 Communication

 Nepal Telecom and Ncell have network coverage.
 Ncell has a 4G network for a long time there but now Nepal Telecom has now 4G network.
 Other cellular network available are UTL Nepal, Smart Cell.
 Indian network providers such as BSNL and MTS's network is available too.
-ISPs like Worldlink, UTL Nepal and Nepal Telecom is available.
+ISPs like Worldlink, UTL Nepal, and Nepal Telecom is available.
 Subisu is the largest ISPs in Rautahat district.

 Border sharing with India

 Gaur has its importance because of its border sharing with Bairgania, India also.
 No documents are required to cross the border.
 Certain restrictions are enforced on many edible and electronics products and they are properly checked before allowing them to cross.

-There is a custom office which keeps a check on the vehicles entering Gaur having Indian vehicle registration number.
-Certain taxes are imposed by the office on heavy products/items entering Nepal.
+There is a customs office which keeps a check on vehicles that enter Gaur and have an Indian vehicle registration number.
+Certain taxes are imposed by the office on heavy products or items entering Nepal.